Advertising Maverick Tridib Ghosh Launches Game-Changing Advanced Generative AI Course

-(MENAFN- ForPressRelease) Mumbai, India, April 26, 2024 - Tridib Ghosh, an esteemed leader in Advertisement and Marcomm, announces the launch of a groundbreaking educational initiative: the Advanced Generative AI course.
+(MENAFNEditorial) Mumbai, India - April 26, 2024 - Tridib Ghosh, an esteemed leader in Advertisement and Marcomm, announces the launch of a groundbreaking educational initiative: the Advanced Generative AI course.
 This pioneering program is set to revolutionize the way small businesses, creative studios, and advertising agencies harness the power of artificial intelligence in their respective fields.

 With close to three decades of industry experience, Tridib Ghosh is renowned for his visionary leadership and innovative approach to marketing and branding.
 As the founder and CEO of Chlorosynth, a leading Branding, Training, Digital Consulting, and Advisory company headquartered in Mumbai, Tridib has consistently pushed the boundaries of creativity and technology.